Haz3-jolt/DasaBot/README.md

 ### dasa.py
 1. This script is an command extension file containing the commands relating to DASA.
 - `cutoff` - This command retrieves the cutoffs for a given college taken from a given year, round, branch and category.
 If branch is not given, cutoffs for all the branches from the given college will be displayed.
 - `analyze` - This command returns the colleges whose closing rank cutoffs are closest to the rank inputed by the user.
 If branch is not givem, cutoffs for all the branches from all the colleges within a close range(i.e. 10000 higher than the given rank) of the given rank is returned.
 - `airport` - This command returens the closest airport to a requested college, the airport code, and distance from airport to the college.

+### dasa_res.py
+1. This script is an command extension file for mod use to admin the results tab in the server.
+- `resupd` - This is a Mod only non slash command to update results of members of server which automatically updates the result message on the results tab on the DASA server, and adds the users results by searching for if they have a relevant year role and college role.
+This also has a method under the DASAResults class which checks if the user has permission to use the command.

 NOTE: The repo assumes the presence of the `gspread` library and a valid service account JSON file with the appropriate access to the Google Sheet.